About The Vision Alfie Getting Started FAQs Research Register Interest →

 Important

-In any situation where a user is in immediate danger, the correct action is to contact local emergency services directly.
+In any situation where someone is in immediate danger, the correct action is to contact local emergency services directly.
 Alfie signposts to these services when relevant and does not attempt to manage crisis situations alone.

 7. Reporting a concern

-If a parent, teen, partner organisation, or member of the public wishes to report a safeguarding concern relating to Spectrum Alpha or Alfie, they can contact the Spectrum Alpha team directly:
+If a parent, caregiver, partner organisation, or member of the public wishes to report a safeguarding concern relating to Spectrum Alpha or Alfie, they can contact the Spectrum Alpha team directly:

 • Email: support@spectrumalpha.org